JoshGrose/Surrogate-Model/README.md

 # Surrogate-Model
-Machine Learning model used to rapidly predict thermal evolution in a nano particle powder bed.
+Machine Learning model used to rapidly predict thermal evolution in a nanoparticle powder bed.